Why you should go into business with Quay Arts

 Quay Arts is the central creative hub for artists and communities on the Isle of Wight.
 It is based in two listed harbour-side buildings in the heart of Newport, by the River Medina.

 Open daily, hosting over 96,000 visits a year, Quay Arts is the only multi-purpose venue and professional gallery on the Island.
 An outstanding programme of events comprises theatre, music, comedy and visual arts, including activities on and off site.
-Artist and craft maker studios are also provided, at Jubilee Stores, and opportunities for professional artists on the Island to develop their practice and careers are offered.
+Courses and workshops take place at Jubilee Stores, and the artist studios provide opportunities for professional artists on the Island to develop their skills and showcase their talents.

-The organisation’s aim is to transform the lives of individuals on the Island and beyond by raising and enabling creative ambitions.
-Quay Arts is motivated, forward thinking and outward looking.
+Quay Arts is motivated, forward thinking and outward looking, and our aim is to enhance and transform the lives of individuals on the Island by enabling creative ambitions.

 The charity and its partners